 - (ii) Prime Engine PM Standard.
-The Prime Diesel Water Pump Engine shall emit diesel PM at a rate that is less than or equal to 0.01 grams diesel PM per brake-horsepowerhour (g/bhp-hr) as specified in the State's Airborne Toxics Control Measure for Stationary Compression Ignition Engines (ATCM, CCR Section 93115, Title 17). - (b) Operational Restrictions.
-The equipment permitted herein is subject to the following operational restrictions listed below.
-Emergency use operations, as defined in Section (d)(25) of the ATCM, have no operational hours limitations. - (i) Maintenance & Testing Use Limit: The Admin Building emergency standby diesel-fueled CI engine(s) subject to this permit shall not be operated for more than 20 hours per year for maintenance and testing purposes.
-The Lake Pump emergency standby diesel-fueled CI engine(s) subject to this permit shall not be operated for more than 50 hours per year for maintenance and testing purposes. - (ii) Impending Rotating Outage Use: The stationary emergency standby dieselfueled CI engines subject to this permit may be operated in response to the notification of an impending rotating outage if all the conditions cited in the ATCM are met, as applicable. - (iii) Fuel and Fuel Additive Requirements: The permittee may only add fuel and/or fuel additives to the engine or any fuel tank directly attached to the engine that comply with the ATCM, as applicable. - (iv) NESHAP Maintenance Requirements: The permittee must conduct the following maintenance on the in-use emergency standby diesel-fueled engine: - (1) Change the oil and filter every 500 hours of operation or annually, whichever comes first. - (2) Inspect the air cleaner every 1,000 hours of operation or annually, whichever comes first. - (3) Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first.
+The Prime Diesel Water Pump Engine shall emit diesel PM at a rate that is less than or equal to 0.01 grams diesel PM per brakehorsepower-hour (g/bhp-hr) as specified in the State's Airborne Toxics Control Measure for Stationary Compression Ignition Engines (ATCM, CCR Section 93115, Title 17). - (b) Operational Restrictions.
+The diesel equipment permitted herein is subject to the following operational restrictions listed below.
+Emergency use operations, as defined in Section (d)(25) of the ATCM, have no operational hours limitations. - Maintenance & Testing Use Limit: The Admin Building emergency standby diesel-fueled CI engine subject to this permit shall not be operated for more than 20 hours per year for maintenance and testing purposes. - (ii) Impending Rotating Outage Use: The stationary emergency standby dieselfueled CI engines subject to this permit may be operated in response to the notification of an impending rotating outage if all the conditions cited in the ATCM are met, as applicable. - (iii) Fuel and Fuel Additive Requirements: The permittee may only add fuel and/or fuel additives to the engine or any fuel tank directly attached to the engine that comply with the ATCM, as applicable. - (iv) Temporary Engine Replacements DICE ATCM.
+Any reciprocating internal combustion engine subject to this permit and the stationary diesel ATCM may be replaced temporarily only if the requirements (1 6) listed herein are satisfied. - (1) The permitted engine is in need of routine repair or maintenance. - (2) The permitted engine that is undergoing routine repair or maintenance is returned to its original service within 180 days of installation of the temporary engine. - (3) The temporary replacement engine has the same or lower manufacturer rated horsepower and same or lower potential to emit of each pollutant as the permitted engine that is being temporarily replaced.
+At the written request of the permittee, the District may approve a replacement engine with a larger rated horsepower than the permitted engine if the proposed temporary engine has manufacturer guaranteed emissions (for a brand new engine) or source test data (for a previously used engine) less than or equal to the permitted engine. - (4) The temporary replacement engine shall comply with all rules and permit requirements that apply to the permitted engine that is undergoing routine repair or maintenance.